gurkandyilmaz/courses-and-tutorials/C How to Program With An Introduction to C++/README.md

 This repository contains various exercises that taken from the book **C How to Program with an introduction to C++** by Paul Deitel and Harvey Deitel.
 The exercises were grouped by chapters.

-Some of the exercises are listed below:
+Some of the chapters are listed below:

 - **ch02**: Exercises related to the chapter *Introduction to C Programming*
 - **ch03**: Exercises related to the chapter *Structured Program Development in C*